Pranithreddy16/Attendance-Tracker/README.md

 # Attendance Tracker

-A lightweight command-line application designed to help students track their academic attendance, monitor eligibility status, and predict future attendance requirements.
+A command-line application designed to help students to track their academic attendance, moniter their eligibility status, and predict future attendance requirements.

 ---